Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Renamed `permissions` to `groups`

 Renamed `permissions` to `groups` as it has been incorrectly named after the permissions.
 It could have been more accurately described as user groups.

+##### Made abstractions regarding the color management class

+The color management used to define so many variables for just one color type.
+Now, it has been simplified to ease the making of the new color type.
+Color types are renamed to match all files that mention the color type.

+As a result, we have removed all separate variables for each color type and merged them to simplify the declaration.

+Also, we have added `GetColor()` and `SetColor()` functions to ColorTools to perform operations on these color types.